the16thpythonist/chem_mat_data/README.rst

    chemdata list

 Additional information for a specific dataset is obtained by the "info" command.
-For example for the clintox dataset, execute this
+For example for the "clintox" dataset, execute this

 .. code-block:: console